eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 You will need a "scoped API token" from CloudFlare's [API page](https://dash.cloudflare.com/profile/api-tokens).
 Create a token with `Zone.DNS:Edit`, `Zone.Zone:Read` and `Zone.Zone Settings:Read` permissions, for all zones.
 Make a note of the Token secret, it will only be shown to you once.

 If you want to be [more specific](https://go-acme.github.io/lego/dns/cloudflare/), you can create two scoped API tokens: One with `Zone.DNS:Edit` for just the domain you wish to manage, and one with `Zone.Zone:Read` and `Zone.Zone Settings:Read` for all zones.
+Using granular permissions like this will break DDNS, you'll create the A record manually instead.

 With that, in the `.env` file:
 - Set `CF_DNS_API_TOKEN` to the API token with `Edit` rights you just created